 The efficiency of electricity production is calculated as the ratio of electricity output to total fuel input.
 However, input to conventional thermal power plants cannot be disaggregated into separate inputs for heat and electricity production.
 Therefore, the efficiency rate of electricity and heat production equals the ratio of both electricity and heat production to fuel input, which assumes there is an efficiency rate for heat production.

-Efficiencies above 100%: Wherever possible, country specific data has been scrutinised for efficiencies above 100%, which indicates incorrect input and/or output data.
-Wherever this has been detected, country data was removed from the indicators as mentioned in the notes to the figures and in indicator texts.
+Wherever possible, country specific data have been scrutinised for efficiencies of above 100 %, which indicates incorrect input and/or output data.
+Wherever this has been detected, country data were removed from the indicators as mentioned in the notes to the figures and indicator texts.

-The collection of input and output data and subsequent derivation of efficiencies for District Heating and Autoproducers power plants revealed efficiencies over 100% for a number of EU28 countries.
-This incorrect data has been removed from the indicators presented in Figures 5a, 5b, 6a and 6b (see the notes to the Figures).
-However, this incorrect data is probably also included in the EU28 aggregated input and output data that was taken from Eurostat and used in the trend (Figures 2 and 3).
-A detailed analysis of Eurostat data is needed to correct aggregated EU28 data for incorrect data.
+The collection of input and output data and subsequent derivation of efficiencies for district heating and autoproducer power plants revealed efficiencies of over 100 % for a number of EU-28 countries.
+These incorrect data have been removed from the indicators presented in Figures 5a, 5b, 6a and 6b (see the notes to the Figures).
+However, the incorrect data are probably also included in the EU-28 aggregated input and output data that were taken from Eurostat and used in the trend (Figures 2 and 3).
+A detailed analysis of Eurostat data is needed to correct aggregated EU-28 data for incorrect data.

-Also, electricity data (unlike that for overall energy consumption) for 1990 refers to the western part of Germany only, so there is a break in the series from 1990-1992.
+Also, electricity data (unlike that for overall energy consumption) for 1990 refer to the western part of Germany only, so there is a break in the series from 1990-1992.

 Data sets uncertainty

-Data has been traditionally compiled by Eurostat through the annual Joint Questionnaires, shared by Eurostat and the International Energy Agency, following a well established and harmonised methodology.
-Methodological information on the annual Joint Questionnaires and data compilation can be found in Eurostat's web page for metadata on energy statistics. http://ec.europa.eu/eurostat/web/energy/methodology.
+Data have been traditionally compiled by Eurostat through the annual joint questionnaires, which are shared by Eurostat and the International Energy Agency and follow a well established and harmonised methodology.
+Methodological information on the annual joint questionnaires and data compilation can be found in Eurostat's web page for metadata on energy statistics. http://ec.europa.eu/eurostat/web/energy/methodology.
 See also information related to the Energy Statistics Regulation http://ec.europa.eu/eurostat/web/energy/legislation.

 No uncertainty has been specified